Judas Iscariot Betrayed Jesus at the Last Supper — But Why?

 (Psalm 119:143)

 (Verses 22-30) John refers to himself here as “the disciple that Jesus loved.”
 This was not meant to be a boastful statement but rather one of thankfulness to Jesus that He loved him at all.
-We know that Jesus shared a very special relationship with John throughout His ministry and afterwards.
+Moreover, we know that Jesus shared a very special relationship with John throughout His ministry and afterwards.
 This is revealed through Christ giving John the words of the book of Revelation when He was presumably the last living apostle.

 Judas betrayed Jesus in order to fulfill the Messianic prophecy in Zechariah 11:12-13.

-This part of John’s gospel begins what is known as the Upper Room Discourse.
 Jesus will begin a lengthy dissertation on spiritual matters.
 He’ll prepare His disciples spiritually on the things of heaven that matter most for what’s about to come in the following days.

 God will glorify Himself through Jesus and Jesus will be glorified.
 Everything that’s happening and about to happen is under the full control of God.
 They need to just put their trust in Him.